 Core RE, Citizenship, PSHE and IT continue at KS4 to ensure that the Community and Respect parts of our ethos continue to feature strongly.

 At Key Stage 5 we continue to offer academic and vocational routes to our learners.
 Our breadth of offer includes Languages, STEM, the Arts and Humanities.
 A fourth subject is encouraged for our most able learners to broaden their skill set in Year 12 whist courses such as Financial Studies and Medical Science are popular for those students with less academic profiles who perhaps will go onto apprenticeships or vocational courses at university.
-Most popular subjects are offered in more that one option block maximising the combinations that pupils can chose from.
+Most popular subjects are offered in more that one option block maximising the combinations that Students can chose from.
 The decision has been made going forward to offer only the full A-Level qualifications rather than AS levels in year 12.
-This will maximise learning time for students and teachers and will give pupils the time to thoroughly grasp key transition concepts in the first year of their course, building the foundations for excellence in Year 13.
-The EPQ is offered to students to allow students to explore their passion for specific subject disciplines with Enrichment in the 6th form comprising of a variety of sporting, artistic, study skills and life skills opportunities.
+This will maximise learning time for students and teachers and will give Students the time to thoroughly grasp key transition concepts in the first year of their course, building the foundations for excellence in Year 13.